alexbfree/thesis/src/chapter-5.md

   - f) having reviewed and discussed the privacy policy, revisit and, if desired, update your power score.
   - g) Researcher provides participant with a generated GDPR request e-mail to send to the target company.

-Interview 3 (Detailed GDPR Response Review):
+**Interview 3 (Detailed GDPR Response Review):**

-1. For each target company, provide a current score for how much you trust the company.
+1. For each company:
-2. For each target company, provide a current score for where the power lies with respect to data.
+   - a) provide a current score for how much you trust the company.
-3. For each company:
+   - b) provide a current score for where the power lies with respect to data.
-   - a) describe (or optionally show via screen-share) returned data to the researcher
+   - c) describe (or optionally show via screen-share) returned data to the researcher
-   - b) answer detailed questions (where possible/applicable) around each of the five types of data (volunteered, observed, derived, acquired, and metadata) [[Table 5.2](#table-5.2)]:
+   - d) answer detailed questions (where possible/applicable) around each of the five types of data (volunteered, observed, derived, acquired, and metadata) [[Table 5.2](#table-5.2)]:
      - i) Is the data complete?
      - ii) Is it accurate?
      - iii) Is it understandable?